six2dez/ipcdn/README.md

 # ipcdn
-Check which cdn provider your IPs belong to
+Check which CDN providers an IP list belongs to

 # Description

-This tool is based on CIDR ranges collected by ProjectDiscovery on cdncheck project.
-This is a cli implementation for easy use.
-Also it contains a GitHub action to download everyday the json containing CIDRs.
+This tool is based on the CIDR ranges collected by ProjectDiscovery in their [cdncheck](https://github.com/projectdiscovery/cdncheck) project.
+This is a cli implementation for easy use and it also contains a [GitHub action](https://github.com/six2dez/ipcdn/actions/workflows/download.yml) to download everyday the json containing CIDRs.

+> **Its main use case is to avoid port scanning and/or other intensive tasks on IPs hosted outside our target and that can also result in blocking or banning.**

-The tool reads from stdin the IP and (by default) it prints the IPs belonging to any CDN provider.
+The tool reads from stdin the list of IPs and (by default) prints the IPs belonging to any CDN provider.
+Using the flags you can specify to print the ones that do not belong to CDNs or to print the detail of which provider it uses.

+It detects the following CDNs: Azure, Cloudflare, Cloudfront, Fastly and Incapsula.

+# Install

+`go install -v github.com/six2dez/ipcdn@latest`

 # Modes